top of page

 Figma

-The 2023 Health Hackathon gathered 200 participants in-person from across degrees, majors, and schools to create solutions to needs in human health & wellness in 36 hours.
-Participants; comprised of medical, business, engineering, and design students; were split into groups of 4 to 5 to collaborate, ideate, design and showcase the project (Point-of-care devices, medical devices, health-tech, hardware, software) to an audience of peers, mentors, and sponsors.
+The 2023 Health Hackathon, sponsored by Johnson & Johnson, gathered 200 participants in person from across degrees, majors, and schools to create solutions to needs in human health & wellness in 36 hours.

 Child asthmatic patients struggle to remember and convey their treatment details to physicians, exacerbated by nebulizers' inadequate data collection and analysis features.
 Simultaneously, physicians lack a comprehensive platform to evaluate the progression of treatments.